 Changing TimesChanging Times

 Recently, the Department of Buildings launched an online processing system for sifting through their permits.
 DOB NOW allows you to eliminate the need to visit their offices in person with a mountain of paperwork in tow.
-But don’t think that this transition to online applications has made the process any easier.
+But don’t think this transition to online applications has made the process any easier.
 Compliance laws and zoning codes are just as complex as ever and require you to provide documentary evidence.
-If you choose to go the DIY route, then know that mistakes can still happen, and it’s not unusual for applications and paperwork to slip through the cracks.
+If you choose the DIY route, then know that mistakes can still happen, and it’s not unusual for applications and paperwork to slip through the cracks.
 Hiring an expeditor remains the most surefire way to get everything approved promptly.

-In your research into expeditors, you’re likely to uncover some unsavory details about their history (like this New York Times article from 1991).
-The profession has been blighted by reports of payoffs, corruption, and other bad actions over the years.
-While things have definitely improved thanks to more oversight, scandals do still happen.
+In your research into expeditors, you’re likely to uncover unsavory details about their history (like this New York Times article from 1991).
+The profession has been blighted by reports of payoffs, corruption, and other bad actions.
+While things have improved thanks to more oversight, scandals do still happen.

-That said, if you do your research and find someone with a proven track record and impeccable references, there is no reason to suspect they won’t get the job done honestly and correctly.
+If you research and find someone with a proven track record and impeccable references, there is no reason to suspect they won’t get the job done honestly and correctly.
 But, of course, the same applies to any professional you choose to hire.

 Final ThoughtsFinal Thoughts

-Your choice on whether to hire an expeditor depends on what feels more important to you, time or money?
+Hiring an expeditor depends on what feels more important to you, time or money.
 In this business, time is money, and a delay of several weeks as you wait for permits to clear can add more expenses to your project.
 For anyone undertaking a complex renovation that requires multiple permits from different agencies, the choice seems clear, get an expeditor.
 Smaller projects may require less paperwork and be unlikely to need an expeditor.
 But know that in NYC, even small renovation projects can feel needlessly complex.